7 Serious Side Effects Of Lime Juice

 What?

-Though lime juice helps treat kidney stones and is good for healthy kidneys, people suffering from kidney ailments should not consume lime juice as it might cause renali XA term used in reference to kidney failure or when the kidney stops working due to diabetes or hypertension. damage.
+Though lime juice helps treat kidney stones and is good for healthy kidneys, people suffering from kidney ailments should not consume lime juice as it might cause renali A term used in reference to kidney failure or when the kidney stops working due to diabetes or hypertension. damage.
 If you already suffer from kidney stones or infections, it’s better to avoid lime juice.

 How?

 Citrus fruits generally contain high potassium levels.
 This might be bad for those suffering from kidney disease.
-The diseased kidneys wouldn’t be able to maintain the electrolytei XElectrically charged minerals in your blood and other bodily fluids that play a key role in balancing the body’s water and pH levels. balance.
+The diseased kidneys wouldn’t be able to maintain the electrolytei Electrically charged minerals in your blood and other bodily fluids that play a key role in balancing the body’s water and pH levels. balance.
 This leads to abnormal levels of potassium, sodium and phosphorus (12).

 Symptoms?